 The engine oil should be between the minimum and maximum level marks.

-- 1. Engine oil level check window

-- 2. Maximum level mark

-- 3. Minimum level mark

-- 4. Engine oil filler cap

-- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level as follows.
+5. If the engine oil is at or below the minimum level mark, remove the oil filler cap, and then add sufficient oil of the recommended type to raise it to the correct level.

-- a.
-Fit the rubber protector on the special wrench.